 d) Right to erasure (“Right to be forgotten”)

 Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay where one of the following grounds applies, as long as the processing is not necessary:

-Where Brandenburg Invest has made the personal data public and is obliged pursuant to Article 17(1) of the GDPR to erase the personal data, Brandenburg Invest taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers who are processing the published personal data that the data subject has requested the erasure of any links to, or copy or replication of, those personal data by such controllers, as far as processing is not required.
+Where Economic Development Agency Brandenburg (WFBB) has made the personal data public and is obliged pursuant to Article 17(1) of the GDPR to erase the personal data, Brandenburg Invest taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers who are processing the published personal data that the data subject has requested the erasure of any links to, or copy or replication of, those personal data by such controllers, as far as processing is not required.

 e) Right to restriction of processing